blister/pirate/README.md

 I was still supporting IE5!!!
 It was a crazy time, and I miss those early years.

 What follows below is the original (final) README file of the pirate!
 JS library, last updated in late 2006.
-I found this and was really surprised at how well I loved what I'd written.
-Had I not tried to be funny and named everything "pirate-themed", there were some really good bits and pieces in here that kind of resemble the way things work today with node/npm/bun and all the other bits and pieces we've cobbled together over the past 15 years.
+When I found this project on sourceforce, I was surprised at how well the code I'd written stood up against modern JS libraries.

+Had I not tried to be funny and named everything "pirate-themed", there were some interesting ideas and concepts in this library that would have been a lot of fun to explore, and some parts that seem prescient with how the ecosytem has evolved.
+There are lines of code in here that if you squint, almost exactly match up how we have to build modules for npm.

 I didn't want to lose this code again, so... to GitHub it goes!